gummesson/yayquery/README.md

 ## Preface

-The code is probable full of errors and not pretty.
-This repo is all function over form.
+The code is probably full of errors and not that pretty.
+This repo's all function over form.

 ## License